 - Family history of liver disease

 - Too much eating of fast food

 - People of regular medication for diseases like Parkinson’s

 As it is a simple blood test, there is no special preparation required before the test.
 Your doctor may advise you not to take some food or medications that may affect the protein or enzyme levels in your blood.
 Some doctors may ask to fast for some period of time prior to the test.

-Liver dysfunction can be tested through a basic blood test called liver function test.
-This test can be a part of preventive health check up or is prescribed by doctors as the first screening test.
+Liver dysfunction can be tested through a basic blood test called the liver function test.
+This test can be a part of preventive health check-up or is prescribed by doctors as the first screening test.

 During the test, a healthcare professional will clean your skin with an antiseptic so that the microorganisms present in your skin will not affect.
 Then, he will wrap an elastic band around your arm to easily access the veins swollen with blood.

 He will draw blood samples using a needle and cleans the injected area with cotton to stop bleeding.
 The blood samples taken will be sent to the lab for analysis.